 Creating a New Project

 Starting a new project in Android Studio is essential when you want to develop and bring your app idea to life.
-When creating a new Android studio project, the platform provides choices of device types, complete with corresponding sample code and resources.
+When creating a new Android Studio project, the modern wizard prompts you to select a specific template, such as ‘Empty Activity’ for Jetpack Compose or ‘Empty Views Activity’ for legacy layouts, complete with corresponding sample code and resources.

-As part of setting up your android studio project, it’s necessary to define its name, designate the package name for your application, and choose where on your computer the project files will be stored.
-It’s also important to select an API level that suits the range of devices you wish for your app to support along with deciding whether Kotlin or Java will be used as the programming language.
+As part of setting up your project, it’s necessary to define its name, designate the package name for your application, and choose where on your computer the project files will be stored.
+It’s also important to select a Minimum SDK level (e.g., Android 7.0) that suits the range of devices you wish for your app to support, along with confirming the Build Configuration Language (typically Kotlin DSL).
 Both decisions influence how well-suited your app will be across various devices and what functionalities can ultimately be implemented.

 Adding UI Elements and Functionality

-To allow interaction within views, you can attach click listeners which define behaviors when items like buttons are activated by a user’s touch.
-By employing Java to incorporate fundamental functionalities—illustrated in our codelab tutorial—you’re able to create an app experience that both engages and accommodates users seamlessly.
+To allow interaction within your app, you can attach event handlers (in Compose) or click listeners (in Views) that define behaviors when items like buttons are activated by a user’s touch.
+By employing Kotlin to incorporate fundamental functionalities, you’re able to create an app experience that both engages and accommodates users seamlessly

 Testing and Debugging the App

 The process of app creation for Android involves crucial steps like testing and debugging.
-To optimize performance by analyzing memory utilization, Android Studio offers potent tools including the heap dump and memory profiler.
-To maintain code integrity throughout compilation, Lint checks along with integrated development environment inspections are automatically conducted within Android Studio.
+To optimize performance by analyzing memory utilization, Android Studio offers potent tools, including the comprehensive Android Profiler for real-time CPU, memory, and energy monitoring.
+To maintain code integrity throughout compilation, Lint checks, along with integrated development environment inspections, are automatically conducted within Android Studio.

-Android Studio’s AVD manager equips you with the capability to:
+Android Studio’s Device Manager equips you with the capability to:

 - Verify that your app meets both quality standards and complies with Google Play policies